donereports/Done-Reports-IRC/README.md

 with it if you're using it for a bunch of repos in a row.

 If you send this command in a channel, don't include the #channel on the end.

-API
-===

-### `POST /api/report/new`

-* token - The auth token for the group
-* username - The username sending the report
-* type - past, future, blocking, hero, unknown
-* message - The text of the report

-The server knows the current open report where responses are being collected.

-Post a new entry to the current open report.
-(TODO: This should be renamed to /api/entry/new)

-### `POST /api/report/remove`

-* token - The auth token for the group
-* username - The username sending the report
-* message - The text of the report

-Remove an entry.
-Only entries from an open report can be removed.
-Entries are matched on the entry text, not by ID, so you must pass in the exact text of the entry to remove.

-### `POST /api/user/new`

-Bold fields are required.
-All others are optional.

-* **token** - The auth token for the group
-* **username** - A unique username for the user.
-If a user exists with this username already, the record is updated
-* **email** - The email address of the user.
-* nicks - A comma-separated string of alternate IRC nicks this user may be using.
-* github_username - The user's Github username
-* github_email - The user's email address in commits on Github

-### `POST /hook/github`

-* ?github_token=xxxxx - The internal Github auth token for the group
-* ... whatever Github sends

-This endpoint handles Github's event hooks.
-Note this is different from the standard git post-commit hooks.
-A full list of events sent by Github can be [found here](http://developer.github.com/v3/activity/events/types/).

-### `POST /api/github_hook/add`

-* token - The auth token for the group
-* repo_url - The HTTP URL of the Github repositry

-Add the appropriate Github hook to the specified repository.
-Will fail if the repo is not a Github URL.

-### `GET /api/group/config`

-* token - The auth token for the group

-Returns a JSON config block for the group to be put into the IRC bot config file.

 ## License